Huanzhuo/huanzhuo.github.io/_pages/projects.md

                 <th scope="row">May 2022 to present</th>
                 <td>Contributing to the BMBF funded project <a href="https://6g-life.de/">6G-life</a> on accelerating controlling systems with In-network Computing, in cooperation with TU Munich
                     <ul>
+                    <li>Contributing to the topic on accelerating controlling systems with In-network Computing</li>
                     <li>Coordinating research agenda with partners, including research topics and publication plans</li>
                     </ul>
                 </td>